A Kinetic Approach to the Biodegradation of Dairy Waste Discharged into the Coastal Waters Around Mumbai City, India

 2 Pages Posted: 17 Nov 2017

 The pollution of coastal waters around cities is largely due to the unregulated discharge of industrial, agricultural and domestic wastes.
-Mumbai City has a large dairy industry which processes raw milk into several food products and in the process, large amounts of water effluents containing dissolved sugars, proteins and fats are produced.
-These effluents are released into the marine waters after a meagre preliminary treatment.
+Mumbai City has a large dairy industry which processes raw milk into several food products and in the process, large amounts of water effluents containing dissolved sugars, proteins and fats.
+These effluents are released into the marine waters after a meager preliminary treatment.
 Thus, the marine environment is adversely affected and marine life gets depleted.
 The health of a water body is defined by physicochemical parameters like BOD, COD, DO and pH.
-Dairy waste is rich in microorganisms which help in its bio degradation by wet oxidation.
+Dairy waste is rich in microorganisms which help in its biodegradation by wet oxidation.

 Thermodynamics plays an important role in the chemical reactions occurring in the oceans during degradation of organic wastes.
-The effect of temperature on the rate of degradation of dairy waste was studied and the energy of activation and other thermodynamic activation parameters like enthalpy of activation, free energy of activation and entropy of activation were evaluated using the Arrhenius equation and correlated with the reaction mechanism of the bio degradation process.
+The effect of temperature (20 and 27 degrees Celsius) on the rate of degradation of dairy waste was studied and the energy of activation and other thermodynamic activation parameters like enthalpy of activation, free energy of activation and entropy of activation were evaluated using the Arrhenius equation, and correlated with the reaction mechanism of the biodegradation reaction.

-From the dissolved oxygen (DO) values obtained, the BOD values have been calculated at different salinities and correlated with the rates of bio degradation of the organic wastes under study.
+From the dissolved oxygen values obtained,the BOD values have been calculated at different salinities and correlated with the rate of biodegradation of the organic waste under study.

 Suggested Citation: Suggested Citation